Trail Cooking

 Add 2 cups water to a pot (HAA or non-stick works best).
 Bring to a boil.

-Add in the dried ingredients, stir well.
-Cover tightly, turn off the stove.
-In cool temperatures or at higher altitude use a pot cozy to keep warm.
+Add in the dried ingredients and stir well.
+Cover tightly, and turn off the stove.
+In cool temperatures or at higher altitudes, use a pot cozy to keep warm.
 Let sit for 10 minutes (15 if dehydrated pasta)

-Drain off most of the broth, add the sour cream powder, stirring well.
+Drain off most of the broth, and add the sour cream powder, stirring well.

 Serves 1-2.